Moheen-Shah/Listing-App-Task/README.md

 # Nationality Flag Display:
 Integrated Rest Countries API to display nationality flags.

+**Usage**
+1. The main page (/) displays a user listing with pagination, gender filters, and a search bar.
+2. Click on a user's profile to view detailed information on the public profile page (/profile/:userId).
+3. The public profile page includes a Google Maps link and displays the user's nationality flag.

+**Reusable Components:**

+The code is structured with reusable components for better maintainability.
+Components such as GenderFilter, SearchInput, and UserProfileCard promote modularity and code reusability.
+# React Router:

+Utilized react-router-dom for handling navigation and routing in the application.
+The main routing is defined in App.js.
+# Styling:

+Styling is done using Tailwind CSS for a clean and responsive design.
+# API Integration:

+Utilized the 'https://randomuser.me/api/' API for fetching user data.
+Integrated the Rest Countries API for displaying nationality flags.

 ## Running the Project Locally

 To run the project locally, follow these steps: